The Language of Bargaining: Linguistic Effects in LLM Negotiations: Methodology

 We extend the \textbf{NegotiationArena} framework~\cite{bianchi2024negotiationarena}, which provides structured multi–agent negotiation games, turn–based dialogue control, and standardised evaluation protocols.
 By holding incentives, model parameters, and game structure constant, we ensure that observed behavioral differences are attributable to linguistic framing alone.
 All experiments were run across three core games included in the framework:

-\begin{itemize} \item \textbf{BuySell Game:} One agent is a buyer with a maximum willingness to pay, and the other a seller with a minimum acceptable price. \item \textbf{Ultimatum Game:} An asymmetric power negotiation game.
-Player~A proposes a division of a fixed resource pool (e.g., 100 units).
-Player~B may accept (both receive the proposed split) or reject (both receive zero). \item \textbf{Resource Exchange Game:} Each agent has access to a set of resources and a goal.
+\textbf{BuySell Game:} P1 is the seller with a minimum acceptable price, and P2 is the buyer with a maximum willingness to pay.

+\textbf{Ultimatum Game:} An asymmetric power negotiation game.
+P1 proposes a division of a fixed resource pool (e.g., 100 units).
+P2 may accept (both receive the proposed split) or reject (both receive zero).

+\textbf{Resource Exchange Game:} Each agent has access to a set of resources and a goal.
 For example, an agent has access to resources 25 Xs and 5 Ys.
-The agent might have the goal of maximizing its total resources. \end{itemize}
+The agent might have the goal of maximizing its total resources.
+P1 initiates the first offer.